awslabs/amazon-s3-find-and-forget/docs/ARCHITECTURE.md

 1. **Perform work in batches:** Since the time complexity of removing a single vs multiple records in a single object is practically equal and it is common for data owners to have the legal requirement of removing data within a given _timeframe_, the solution is designed to allow the user to "queue" multiple matches to be removed in a single job.
 2. **Fail fast:** A deletion job takes place in two distinct phases: Find and Forget.
 The Find phase queries the objects in your S3 data lakes to find any objects which contain records where a specified column contains at least one of record identifiers (known as **Match IDs**) in the deletion queue.
 If any queries fail, the job will abandon as soon as possible and the Forget phase will not take place.
 The Forget Phase takes the list of objects returned from the Find phase, and deletes the relevant rows in only those objects.
-3. The solution is designed with Serverless in mind.
-All the components for Web UI, API and Removal Jobs are Serverless with the exception of the VPC needed to run the solution.
+3. **Serverless:** Where possible, the solution only uses Serverless components.
+All the components for Web UI, API and Deletion Jobs are Serverless.

 ## High-level overview